-Non-volatile memory: The memory device that retains its contents even when the power is function key and liquid crystal display with touch operation system.
+Non-volatile memory: The memory device that retains its contents even when the power is key, numeric key, function key and liquid crystal display with touch operation system.

 Operation panel: The user interface unit in front of the MFD.
-This contains the input and output efficiency.
+This contains the start input and output efficiency.